Kaiwera Downs Wind Farm: Stage 1

 Installation of an initial ten turbines totalling 43 MW of generation is expected to start in October 2022.
 Earthworks began in the first week of October 2022.
 A sod-turning ceremony was held in November 2022.
 As of February 2023, Mercury say they expect all turbines to be operational by October 2023.
 The first turbines arrived in April 2023, and were transported to the site during May and June.
 In July 2023, two of ten turbines had been erected, and the wind farm was expected to be complete by October.
 By mid October, 8 of 10 turbines were operational and stage 1 of the project was on track to be completed by the end of October.
 The wind farm was officially opened on 20 November.

 Stage 2

 Mercury is building stage 2 of the project starting in June 2024 with first generation coming on stream by mid-2026 and completion by mid-2027.
 They are building an additional 155 MW of capacity, generating 525 GWh per year, In June 2023 they received approval to amend their resource consent.
 This change reduces the total number of turbines for the project from 83 to 66 but allows the remaining turbines to be built with an additional 20 meters of height, a maximum blade tip height of 165m.
 Mercury say this will help reduce stress on the blades and increase their lifespan.

-Construction of stage 2 began in July 2024 and is due to be completed by the end of 2027.
+Construction of stage 2 began in July 2024 and was completed in September 2026.